Dakuider/Eallfedem/NPCs/MariusThrane.md

 ### Desire

-To rid the docks of the Ryu Empire's slave trading influence.
+To rid the docks of the corrupt tax collector.

 ### Enemy / Obstacle

-The Ryu Empire slave traders.
+The corrupt tax collector and her lackeys.

 ## Why do PCs care?

 ### Job Offer

-Will offer Elyas his freedom / removal of his bounty if the party rids the docks of the Ryu Empire slave traders.
+Will offer Elyas his freedom / removal of his bounty if the party brings the corrupt tax collector to justice.